osxdaily/bash_profile/README.md

 bash_profile
 ============

-Helpful things to have in .bash_profile of Mac OS X
+Helpful things to have in .bash_profile of Mac OS X, brought to you by http://osxdaily.com